RaviTambade/TAP/FAQ.md

 <details>
 <summary><b><u>How do I apply?</u></b></summary>
 It’s easy—start by filling out our application form.
 The form will be shred to your gmail id.
-Do send email with subject  TAP Fullstack enquiry to ravi.tambade@transflower.in or what app message to 9881735801.
+Do send email with subject  TAP Fullstack enquiry to <b>ravi.tambade@transflower.in</b> or what app message to <b>9881735801</b>.
 We would send you application form link to your gmail id.
 Once we receive your application form submitted, the Transflower team reviews your responses and selects a limited number of candidates for a video interview.
 This process will ensure your honest and keen interest in TAP.
 Then, you’ll be notified of your admission decision.
 </details>